Vivid-Vortex/Misc/Concepts/FrontEnd/React/LearnReactFromYoutubeWorkflow.md

-## This file tells you how to grasp long boring and sometimes slow (sometimes not so to the point) concept in an easier way.
+## This file tells you how to grasp long boring and sometimes slow (sometimes not so to the point) YouTube concepts in an easier way.
+This is applicable to all YouTube videos or in fact an video if you can generate summary of it quickly.

+First you quickly grasp the concept using llm like chatgpt and then you watch the same video, it will make more sense.
+Also it (understanding) will be like watching it twice.

 1. Summerize YouTube video